 Here are the steps, from start to finish:

-6. AE JS triggers an onLogin event and responds to the webview with it.
+event and responds to the webview with it. - The

-7. The onLogin handler will capture the data returned by AE from the external service's authentication process.
+handler will capture the data returned by AE from the external service's authentication process.
 This data is passed back to the mobile app environment through a native bridge.
-(For example, the addJavascriptInterface on Android or the stringByEvaluatingJavaScriptFromString on iOS.)
+(For example, theaddJavascriptInterface